 The Link Between Endometriosis and Candida

-Treatment for endometriosis requires a medical work-up for accurate diagnosis.
-Medications, including hormone therapy, are used but surgery is often required to remove the endometrial tissue.
+Treatment for endometriosis requires a medical work-up to get an accurate diagnosis.
+Medications, including hormone therapy, are used; however, surgery is often required to remove the endometrial tissue.
 Treatments can be effective with eradication of the endometriosis.
 But if traditional methods and approaches to treating endometriosis are unsuccessful, an underlying Candida infection may be the culprit.
 If a woman’s medical history includes chronic vaginal yeast infections, waxing and waning of gastrointestinal or urinary tract infections, along with chronic fatigue and pelvic pain, Candida may be lurking and needs to be treated.

 Diet to Eliminate Candida

 Addressing a Candida infection requires modifications to diet.
 Avoiding sugar intake and ignoring a sweet tooth can eliminate Candida.
 Sugar feeds the yeast, and Candida may cause sugar cravings.
-Beware of hidden sugars in foods and read labels.
+Read labels and beware beware of hidden sugars in foods.
 Probiotic supplementation in the form of capsules, tablets or consuming yogurt with live acidophilus will benefit the gastrointestinal and vaginal flora.
 Sensitivity to mold can be triggered by eating foods such as cheeses and dried fruits.
 Alcohol can also feed the Candida and a woman seeking to conceive should eliminate alcohol.